-Michael Ramsey was the greatest Archbishop of Canterbury since 1900.
-There are two biographies published: the more scholarly by Owen Chadwick, which repays reading again and again; the other more affectionate and gossipy by Ramsey’s one time press officer, Michael De-La-Noye.
+There are two biographies of Michael Ramsey, some time Archbishop of Canterbury: the more scholarly by Owen Chadwick, the other more affectionate and gossipy by Ramsey’s one time press officer, Michael De-La-Noye.
 The latter reports that Ramsey was more than once to be found chanting “I hate the Church of England, I hate the Church of England, I hate the Church of England”.

 In the thirteen years since I was ordained, the Church of England has changed beyond recognition.
 I could be wrong, mind you—it could be that the changes began sooner but I didn’t appreciate them, having been in Ireland, but whenever they started, they have been damaging.